pipekit/talk-demos/argocon-demos/2025-automated-resilience-using-argo-events-for-real-time-incident-remediation/example/README.md

 - Argo Events with event bus

 ## Setup
+Notes:
-Note: namespaces are hardcoded in the example files.
+- namespaces are hardcoded in the example files.
 You can change them if you want to use different namespaces.
+- this is a demo, don't run it in production.

-- Add sensor and sensor rbac
+1. Add sensor and sensor rbac
 ```commandline
 kubectl apply -f example/sensor-wf.yaml
 kubectl apply -f example/sensor-rbac.yaml
 ```
-- Add event source
+2. Add event source
 ```commandline
 kubectl apply -f example/webhook.yaml
 ```
-- Add workflow rbac
+3. Add workflow rbac
 ```commandline
 kubectl apply -f example/workflow-rbac.yaml
 ```
-- Add worker pod in default namespace
+4. Add worker pod in default namespace
 ```commandline
 kubectl apply -f example/worker.yaml
 ```

 ## How to run the demo
-Bellow is an example of a webhook payload that can be sent to the Argo Events sensor.
+Below is an example of a webhook payload that can be sent to the Argo Events sensor.
 This payload simulates a scenario where a pod is using excessive CPU resources, which could indicate a potential crypto miner.
 You can use a tool like `curl` or Postman to send this payload to the webhook endpoint configured in the Argo Events sensor.

 ```json
 {